KxSystems/docs/docs/ref/tan.md

 ---
-title: tan, atan – Reference – kdb+ and q documentation
+title: tan, atan – tangent and arctangent | Reference | kdb+ and q documentation
-description: tand and atan are q keyowsrd that return the tangent or arctangent of their argument.
+description: tan and atan are q keywords that return the tangent or arctangent of their argument.
 author: Stephen Taylor
-keywords: atan, arctan, tan, tangent, kdb+, math, mathematics, q, trigonometry
 ---
 # `tan`, `atan`